Skip to main content

 CF Score is off by default.
 To enable it:

-- Open the CF Score tab and click Scan Library to build the initial index
+4. Open the Library panel, switch to the CF Score view, and click Scan Library to build the initial index

-- Save your CF Score Max settings on the CF Score tab and save
+5. Save your CF Score Max settings in the Pipelines panel

 The pipeline remains dormant until it is explicitly enabled.
 No background activity runs while it is off.